8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Investing is similar to speculating only the probability of a positive return on the cash spend is higher than either speculating or gambling.
 It's not to say it's guaranteed just that history demonstrates a positive return is probable.

+## Net worth isn't the same as cash on hand

+As of today, I'm part of the six-figure club, which is to say I have a net worth of roughly 100,000 [.United States Dollars](USD); this doesn't mean I have that in liquid cash.
+When we say someone is a millionaire or billionaire it's because, if we liquidated their assets, they would, in theory, have that much cash.
+However, if we liquidated their assets, eventually the fair market value of the assets would drop.

+The United States government can't tax the same dollar twice.
+So, as of right now and my understanding, if I put 100 USD of after-tax money into a savings account and that 100 USD earns 10 USD in dividends, I could get taxed on the 10 USD but not the 100 USD which was already taxed.

+Further, if I take that same 100 USD and buy shares in a mutual fund or a stock, I can't be taxed on that 100 USD (cost basis).
+If that stock generates dividends, the dividends could be taxed.
+If the fair market value of the stock goes up to 110 USD and I sell the the stock, I can be taxed on the capital gain of 10 USD…but not the original 100 USD.
+If I don't sell the stock, I don't get taxed on it.
+Stocks aren't taxed in the same way other hard assets are; like houses, cars, and so on.

+I'm still looking for non-partisan primary sources and, given the rules of the game, this seems reasonable.
+The majority (over 80 percent) of taxes collected by the federal government are collected from individuals, not corporations (not speculating why).
+97 percent of taxes paid comes from 50 percent of tax payers.
+There are two ways to pay 0 taxes:

+- have a taxable income of 0 USD or
+- have acquired less than a certain in long-term capital gains.

+(Taxes in the United States are freaking weird.)

+Gross income and taxable income aren't the same thing.
+Let's say you work somewhere and earn less than or equal to 12,500 USD in 2021 and you are filing your taxes a single person.
+Your taxable income is 0 USD because of the standard deduction everyone gets to take.
+Let's say you earned 32,000 USD and you contributed the full amount of 19,500 USD to your 401k, you're taxable income would be at 0 as well.
+Let's say you earned 35,600 USD you maxed out the 401k and maxed out an [.Health Savings Account](HSA) contribution for the year; taxable income of roughly 0.
+(Check out [this calculator](https://www.taxact.com/tools/tax-bracket-calculator).)

+Now, let's say you threw 100 USD of after-tax money into the aforementioned stock then sold it 10 months later for 110 USD.
+The 100 USD wouldn't have tax implication, but the 10 USD would.
+Further, because the capital gains were less than 12 months old, it would count toward your total regular income as opposed to falling under the long-term capital gains rules.

+Federal long-term capital gains rules basically have [their own graduated tax](https://www.fool.com/research/capital-gains-tax-rates/).
+If it's less than 40,000 USD or so, you pay 0 percent in tax.
+Similar to the regular tax bracket if you do all the saving ever.

+Basically, looking at it from an ethical social engineering perspective, the federal government is trying to incentivize long-term saving and investing through the tax code with things like tax deductions for putting cash into various savings vehicles, tax-free growth, and in the case of HSAs and the Roth Individual Retirement Account, tax-free withdrawals.
+Further, if you're living strictly on capital gains from various investments, you can live a modest lifestyle without paying any taxes; the moment you go over that 40,000 USD point though, you pay 15% tax on the amount you went over.
+So, also incentivizing extravagance.

+## Being rich and looking rich aren't the same

 ## Glossary

+Capital gain

+Capital loss

+Cost basis
+:    The amount of money it took to acquire an asset.

 Fair market value
 :    The amount you can expect to receive when converting an asset into cash through the sale of that asset.